 Health insurance in Germany

 Expats who have a residence permit or a fix-term permit for more than twelve months come under this law.
-In light of the law, you have to sign up instantly for a health insurance, either through a private health insurance provider or through the statutory health insurance system (state-provided).
+In light of the law, you have to sign up instantly for health insurance, either through a private health insurance provider or through the statutory health insurance system (state-provided).

 Health insurance in Germany consists of three segments: Outpatient, in-patient and dental.

-However, those expats who are self-employed or freelancers are legally obliged to take out private insurance, if they are not eligible for statutory insurance (which most are not).
+However, if you are self-employed or are a freelancer, you are legally obliged to take out private insurance, if you are not eligible for statutory insurance (which most are not).
 That said, most private insurance providers will only grant coverage to expats with a residence or a work permit, a document that many self-employed or freelancing expats do not have.
-Furthermore, to get a residence or work permit, it is required expats have health insurance fulfilling German standards (thus a Catch-22 occurs).

 Expats in the situation above should request help from an experienced consultant to deal with the situation.